usnistgov/feasst/CONTRIBUTING.rst

 * Rename TrialSelect->SelectTrial, TrialCompute->ComputeTrial.
 Rename Compute->Decide?.
 * See if there is a performance difference for const_cast pointer to constant Reference.
 If not, remove const pntrs.
 * Transition from WL to TM
+* Somehow, trial_growth_expanded.h doesn't include debug.h but can compile with ASSERT